minhl337/devicesTask_serverApp/README.md

-Run "npmi && npm start" from inside the root folder, server will start on port 5000 locally.
+Run "npm i && npm start" from inside the root folder, server will start on port 5000 locally.

 cd into front-end folder and "npm i && npm start" to run UI.
 Access UI at http://localhost:3000/